caoranach/DiscordConnect/README.md

 If you have multiple GMs in your game, the module will have two copies of each message by default.
 You can fix this by picking a "main" GM and setting their userID in the settings.
 You can get a user's ID by simply typing 'dc getID' into Foundry chat once it's all set up, and it will put your ID in your discord channel.

 # Known Issues

 -Only partial support for midi-qol messages at the moment; more to come in the future!

--It's really bad with html content.
+-It's really bad with html content in general.
 Oops.

 # Future Plans

--I'd like it to work whether multiple GMs, one GM , or even no GM is present in a session.
-I hope to figure that out soon!
+I want it to work regardless of how many gm's there are, without needing users to select a "primary".

+Hopefully total support for major other modules (like midi-qol!) won't be too huge.

+Lets split messages into multiple channels!
+Wouldn't that be neat?

 --------------------------------------------------

 Special thanks to Foundry-DiscordBridge by nearlyNonexistent, whose code helped me figure out a few things about how Foundry worked!